Quantized Conductance by Accelerated Electrons: Quantized conductance by accelerated electrons

-Experiments using a STP\cite{ZJKrebs} and a scanning gate microscopy (SGM)\cite{Topinka_Science,Topinka_Nature,Braem,Brun,Kozikov} may help to further understand the physics of the proposed model.
-As already mentioned, the STP images showed that the electrostatic potential in the narrow region decreases along the direction of current flow, forming a potential gradient as disscussed.
-The SGM measurements showed coherent electron streams from a QPC.
-These electron flows showed node spacings that are larger than the Fermi wavelength, and significantly shorter than the mean free path, thermal length, and dephasing length.
+Experiments using a scanning gate microscopy (SGM)\cite{Topinka_Science,Topinka_Nature,Braem,Brun,Kozikov} may help to further understand the physics of the proposed model.
+These SGM measurements showed coherent electron streams from a QPC.
+These electron flows showed node spacings larger than the Fermi wavelength, and significantly smaller than the mean free path, thermal length, and dephasing length.
 In this model, the electrons flooding out of a QPC subsequently flow at a constant velocity until they collide with obstacles, such as impurity potentials or vacancies, or lose their coherence due to, for example, electron-electron scattering.
 The flows are robust, as observed, because the initial conditions of the electrons are expected to be identical.
 Furthermore, our model predicts that the electrons out of a QPC possess a de-Broglie wavelength of

 where $m^\ast$ is the effective mass of the electrons.
 Then, there should be another scale of oscillation in addition to the half Fermi wavelength that was observed everywhere in the 2DES.
 The observed node spacings are approximately 230\,nm (see the flow branch of the line profile in Fig. 2 of Ref.\cite{Kozikov}), which probably matches this wavelength, $\lambda_L$.
 In their experiment\cite{Kozikov}, a source-drain bias of 100\,$\mu$V AC r.m.s. was used to drive the current.
 This gave $\lambda_L \approx 470$\,nm, which was approximately twice the value.
 Other than this wavelength, many what appear to be wave oscillations and fringes of approximately 200\,-\,500\,nm were observed in \cite{Kozikov}.
 In Fig.\,\ref{fig_lambdaL} (a), we compare $\lambda_L$ with the averaged wavelength obtained from two SGM experimental results.
 In the absence of other promising length scales to explain the observed node spacings (Fermi wavelength $= 72$\,nm, elastic mean free path $=49$\,$\mu$m, thermal length $=9$\,$\mu$m, and dephasing length $=200$\,$\mu$m in \cite{Kozikov}), the wavelength derived from this model deserves consideration.
 In addition to this propagating-directional wavelength, attention must be paid to the lateral-directional wavelength, i.e., the width of the electron flow.
 It seems obvious that the width corresponds to the width of the QPC, which is approximately the same length as the Fermi wavelength shown in the article.
 This result indicates that the $x$-directional wavenumber is approximately the same as the Fermi wavenumber, which further supports the prerequisite for the accelerated model ($k_x = k_F, k_y = 0$).
 Consequently, we can confirm that the total kinetic energy of the electrons in these streams corresponds to the sum of $E_F$ and $eV_\mathrm{sd}$.